IAintSoPro/Descendants/README.md

+Hello welcome to the Descendants project!

+Run this command before developing:
+'npm install'

+Run this to see the website:
+'npm run dev'

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.